Fuitsuku/image-recognition/README.md

 ## LINE BREAK LINE BREAK LINE BREAK LINE BREAK

 ### Journal Entries
+[12/13/2024]
+- I have since decommissioned this project as I have shifted my interest into other areas of work.
+This project was loads of fun and I learned some foundational knowledge about CNNs.
+- For anyone reading this that is not myself, I plan on conducting similar studies in the future for new topics, based on interest.
+Stay tuned :)

 [01/04/2024]
 - Long hiatus as I have been working on a different venture.
 I recently converted a personal management tool into a side business, and I have consequently been pouring most of my free time into it.
 - Today, I realized that my current implementation is experiencing overfitting.
 The training accuracy is very high, but it suffers from very low testing accuracy.
 Textbook overfitting.
 I spent today reading into what overfitting was, why it happens, and how I can mitigate the amount of overfitting without going as far as underfitting the model.